 The Yakama Nation Cultural Heritage Center is designed to tell the story of the Plateau people and their lands.
 The Yakama Nation Museum is recognized as one of the finest Native American Museums in the United States.
 After touring the museum indulge in an authentic Yakama Nation meal with a live cultural arts performance program of storytelling of Yakama legends or a performance by the Yakama Native American Dance Group.
-Round out your evening by spending the nights in an authentic Yakama Nation teepee.

 Travel on the last original turn-of-the-century electric railroad in the US through apple orchards and across the swift Naches River.
 Enjoy the vistas and basalt cliffs while riding the vintage 1900’s trolley as it enters the charming city of Selah.